 Online Transfer: 1) sign into your events.com account.
 2) Find Golden Leaf Half Marathon click “View Order”.
 3) Under Manage Registration, select Transfer Registration.
 4) Enter the email address of person you wish to transfer to and send.
 5) Your registration will now read: Pending Transfer.
 6) The new runner will receive an email asking to complete the transfer.
 New runner will pay transfer fee ($20) + processing fee.
 Once they register, the original runner ‘s registration will be cancelled.
 They will receive a cancellation email.
 7) The registration fee of $85 for the person transferring in will not be charged by events.com or the race organizer, nor will a refund be issued by events.com or the race organizer to the person transferring out.
 The new participant will have to reimburse the original participant for the $85 race registration race fee.
 If the person transferring out has purchased race insurance, this transfer process will not be possible and participant must contact firstname.lastname@example.org.

-The City of Aspen has set up a Facebook page to help people hook up for registration transfers.
+The City of Aspen has set up a Facebook Page to help people connect for registration transfers.